The lowdown on worms for cats and dogs

 Worming schedule for kittens and puppies through to adults:

-6 months old and onwards: 3 monthly (or monthly, see below)
+- 6 months old and onwards: 3 monthly (or monthly spot on, see below)

-Note re topical spot ons: these often have flea control &/or heart worm prevention included so they need to be given monthly.
-They don’t treat for tapeworm so you still need to give your buddy a tapewormer, rather than an all wormer.
+Topical spot ons are also a popular choice.
+These often have flea control &/or heart worm prevention included so they need to be applied monthly.
+They don’t treat for tapeworm however, so you will still need to give your buddy a tapewormer, rather than an all wormer.

-- Don’t let pets lick your kids’ faces!
+- don’t let pets lick your or your kids’ faces!.